Fish-Sticks/268bypasser/README.md

 # 268bypasser

-ALL WORKED CREATED BY FISHY.
+ALL WORK HERE IS CREATED BY FISHY.

 Q & A:
 # How do I use this?